 How far do you ride each day?

 J: This depends on a lot of things.
 Hills, weather, navigating towns/cities can all slow us down.
 Debs rides a bit slower than I would like in the morning, but has more energy left in the evening.
 In Europe we averaged 50 miles (80km) on cycling days.
-We expect this to be higher in North America as there will be less to stop at in some areas and navigation tends to be more straightforward.
+In most other places it was about 100km per day.
+In Europe there’s a lot of navigating, and a lot of bakeries.